lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

 The warning messages generated in Node-RED uses English by default.
 You may want to translate those messages into your oww language.

-1. In Bluemix console, bind a new service **Language Translator** to your app.
+1. In IBM Cloud Console, bind a new service **Language Translator** to your app.

 1. In Node-RED flow editor, add a new **Language Translator** node to the flow.